marcbensan/Weather-App-React-Native/README.md

 ![Weather App](https://github.com/venomspood/weatherApp/assets/139300806/12598909-3113-4eba-8004-60648aa76104)

-This Weather App is a mobile application developed using React Native, designed to provide users with up-to-the-minute weather information at their fingertips.
+This Weather App is a mobile application I developed using React Native, designed to provide users with up-to-the-minute weather information at their fingertips.
 With a user interface created using Tailwind CSS through Nativewind.

 Check it out here: